Check out this guide for the Winter Games! It’s 2018FantasyPyeongyangOlogy!

-NOTE: This year, we are adding two columns to the draft board: where each player ranks on the ATP/WTA rankings at the start of 2017 and the number of points that they accrued on our system in 2016.
+NOTE: This year, we are adding two columns to the draft board: where each player ranks on the ATP/WTA rankings at the start of 2018 and the ranking that they accrued on our system in 2017 by gender.

 We recommend utilizing a seven-round standard serpentine draft with five owners (or a six-round standard serpentine draft with six owner or a five-round standard serpentine draft with seven owners).